The absolute seawater entropy: Part II. Case studies

-To confirm and better illustrate these unexpected and astonishing almost absolute-isentropic states for these three Mediterranean, Black and Caspian Seas, the three typical conditions ($19.0$°C, $38.3$~g~kg${}^{\,-1}$), ($15.4$°C, $18.0$~g~kg${}^{\,-1}$) and ($14.5$°C, $12.2$~g~kg${}^{\,-1}$), corresponding to the three (east/west) blue disks in the Figs.~\ref{Fig_WOA23_regional_Mediter}, lead to similar values of absolute entropy ($260 \pm 0.2$~J~K${}^{\,-1}$~kg${}^{\,-1}$), whereas the standard (TEOS10) entropies are decreasing by about $50$~units ($266.3$, $227.5$ and $216.7$~J~K${}^{\,-1}$~kg${}^{\,-1}$).
+To confirm and better illustrate these unexpected and astonishing almost absolute-isentropic states for these three Mediterranean, Black, and Caspian Seas, the three typical conditions ($19.0$°C, $38.3$~g~kg${}^{\,-1}$), ($15.4$°C, $18.0$~g~kg${}^{\,-1}$), and ($14.5$°C, $12.2$~g~kg${}^{\,-1}$), corresponding to the three (east/west) blue disks in Figs.~\ref{Fig_WOA23_regional_Mediter}, lead to similar values of absolute entropy ($260 \pm 0.2$~J~K${}^{\,-1}$~kg${}^{\,-1}$).
+Differently, the standard (TEOS10) entropies are decreasing by about $50$~units ($266.3$, $227.5$, and $216.7$~J~K${}^{\,-1}$~kg${}^{\,-1}$).

-As with the Bay of Bengal (Figs.~\ref{Fig_WOA23_regional_IndoAsie}), it is also useful to study the $t-S$ diagrams shown at the bottom of the Figs.~\ref{Fig_WOA23_regional_Mediter} with points coloured by latitudes for: the Mediterranean Sea (discs), the Black Sea (squares), the Caspian Sea (triangles) and the Sea of Marmara (crosses).
-The smaller latitudes points are roughly aligned along isopycnic green lines: the Mediterranean Sea has the higher density ($26$ to $30$~g~kg${}^{\,-1}$), the Caspian Sea the smaller density ($8$ to $9$~g~kg${}^{\,-1}$), with the Black Sea in between ($12$ to $13$~g~kg${}^{\,-1}$) and the Sea of Marmara connecting the Mediterranean and Black Seas (rapid variations between $24$ and $12$~g~kg${}^{\,-1}$).
+As with the Bay of Bengal (Figs.~\ref{Fig_WOA23_regional_IndoAsie}), it is also useful to study the $t-S_{\rm A}$ diagrams shown at the bottom of Figs.~\ref{Fig_WOA23_regional_Mediter} with points coloured by latitudes (from maroon for $31$~dg north to dark blue for $46$~dg north) for the Mediterranean Sea (discs), the Black Sea (squares), the Caspian Sea (triangles), and the Sea of Marmara (crosses).
+The smaller latitude points are roughly aligned along isopycnic green lines: the Mediterranean Sea has the higher density ($26$ to $30$~g~kg${}^{\,-1}$), the Caspian Sea the smaller density ($8$ to $9$~g~kg${}^{\,-1}$), with the Black Sea in between ($12$ to $13$~g~kg${}^{\,-1}$) and the Sea of Marmara connecting the Mediterranean and Black Seas (rapid variations between $24$ and $12$~g~kg${}^{\,-1}$).

-Clearly the standard values of the TEOS10 entropy (blue dashed lines, on the left) are not correlated with the Mediterranean, Marmara, Caspian and Black sea scatterplots.
+Clearly the standard values of the TEOS10 entropy (blue dashed lines, on the left) are not correlated with the Mediterranean, Marmara, Caspian, and Black Sea scatterplots.
 Differently, the new absolute seawater entropy red lines (on the right) roughly connect the points at the same latitude and colours.
-Moreover, there are unexpected absolute isentropic rough alignments of the higher (northern, blue and dark-blue) symbols along the $247$ absolute entropy dashed-red line, including the connecting Marmara's crosses.

-Since the red absolute entropy lines are unknown to the WOA23 objective analysis process, this means that nature has chosen to follow either the isopycnic green lines (for the lowest latitudes) or the red absolute seawater entropy lines (for the highest latitudes), with no bias due to the WOA23 processes acting separately on $t$ and $S_A$.
+Moreover, there are unexpected absolute isentropic rough alignments of the higher (northern, blue, and dark-blue) symbols along the $247$ absolute entropy dashed-red line, including the connecting Marmara's crosses.
+Since the red absolute entropy lines are unknown to the WOA23 objective analysis process, this means that nature has chosen to follow either the isopycnic green lines (for the lowest latitudes) or the red absolute seawater entropy lines (for the highest latitudes), with no bias due to the WOA23 processes acting separately on $t$ and $S_{\rm A}$.